-29 Should inflows to non-performing exposures be reported as quarterly inflows or cumulative inflows since the beginning of the financial year, as in FINREP?
+Should inflows to non-performing exposures be reported as quarterly inflows or cumulative inflows since the beginning of the financial year, as in FINREP?

 Please refer to the reporting instructions in Annex 2 to EBA/GL/2020/07, Section 4 to Section 8.
 As per the instructions, institutions should report only loans and advances that are subject to COVID-19 measures that have migrated from performing to non-performing status within the reporting period, i.e. quarterly inflows should be reported.
-For instance, for the reference date 30 June, the inflows to non-performing status between 1 April and 20 June should be reported.
-April and 30 June should be reported.
+For instance, for the reference date 30 June, the inflows to non-performing status between 1 April and 30 June should be reported.